Chelsea's Broja dilemma: Should the Blues reclaim or cash in on Southampton record-breaker?

 Indeed, the west Londoners can bring the defender back to Stamford Bridge in 18 months' time for £34m ($46m) if they so wish.

-When it comes to Broja, Chelsea also have the option of including sell-on clauses, which are often appealing to both the buyer and the seller, as it means the former could yet make a further profit on the player, while the latter is able to acquire the player for a lower price than usual.
+When it comes to Broja, Chelsea also have the option of including sell-on clauses, which are often appealing to both the seller and the buyer, as it means the former could yet make a further profit on the player, while the latter is able to acquire the player for a lower price than usual.

 This mutually beneficial arrangement helped interest parties sign Lewis Bate, Myles Peart-Harris and Dynel Simeu from the Blues during the summer.